wykstemteam/wykoj/README.md

 Or use locks when saving submissions instead.

 ## Roadmap
+- Check judge online in the background instead of on user request
 - Result auto refresh data during contest
 - Recommended tasks (unsolved tasks ordered by solved descending)
-- Add language specs to Info page (when have server)
+- Add language specs to Info page
 - Including previous subtask in subtask
 - Create a proper frontend API instead of hiding data in invisible elements
 - Batch user creation
 - An option in settings to show [REDACTED] on the home page
-- Play Baka Mitai on chess page
 - Chess rating leaderboard
 - Lichess games
 - Stats in user page and contests page